 - Mega-influencers – for example, famous celebrities with a huge number of followers.
 Very costly for businesses to use.

-- Micro-influencers – are influencers who have become known for their knowledge in their specific niche, industry, thus they have gained a substantial audience following them.
+- Micro-influencers – are influencers who have become known for their knowledge in their specific niche and industry; thus, they have gained a substantial audience following them.
 According to Influencer Marketing Hub, their following typically ranges between 1000 to 40 000 on a single social media platform.

 Influencers and Content Types

-Influencers can be working with different types of content.
+Influencers can work with different types of content.
 And it’s no surprise that many of us naturally see influencers in social media spaces – for example, Instagram.
 However, you can find influencers posting other types of content.
 Here are some content examples influencers can work on:

 - Social posts only

 In general, you will find many advocating for influencers, especially if your business relies on reviews.
 As a market, it’s seen a considerable increase throughout recent years.
 Take a look at the data from Statista, showing strong yearly growth.